-Schedule 34: Plantation Forestry Erosion and Sediment Management Plan
+SFW Schedule 34: Plantation Forestry Erosion and Sediment Management Plan

-A Purpose of the Erosion and Sediment Management Plan

-The purpose of an Erosion and Sediment Management Plan is:

-- (a) to identify the risks of the loss of sediment from the plantation forestry, and - (b) identify management practices and mitigation measures to address these risks.

-B Management objectives

-The Erosion and Sediment Management Plan must demonstrate that the measures adopted to address the identified risks will:

-- 1. minimise sediment loss from activities in the plantation forest by adopting, as a minimum, good management practice, and - avoid an increase in risk of loss of sediment to water relative to the risk of loss that exists from the land in a natural state, and - 3. achieve the discharge standard in Rule WH.R20(c) or Rule P.R19(c) for any discharge of water and sediment from plantation forestry into a surface water body, and - 4. provide for plantation forestry on highest erosion risk land (Plantation forestry) to progressively reduce and cease beyond the next harvest.
-This land is to be restored and revegetated with appropriate permanent woody species.

-C Requirements of the Erosion and Sediment Management Plan

-COntents of the Erosion and Sediment Management Plan

-The Erosion and Sediment Management Plan shall contain as a minimum:
+A Purpose of the Erosion and Sediment Management Plan The pur he purpose of an Erosion and Sediment Management Plan is: (a) to identify the risks of the loss of sediment from the plantation forestry, and (b) identify management practices and mitigation measures to address these risks.
+B Manag ement objectives The Ere osion and Sediment Management Plan must demonstrate that the measur es adopted to address the identified risks will: 1. - minimise_sediment_loss_from_activities_in_the_plantation_forest_by adopting, as a minimum, good management practice, and 2. avoid an increase in risk of loss of sediment to water relative to the risk of loss that exists from the land in a natural state, and 3. achieve the discharge standard in Rule WH.R20(c) or Rule P.R19(c) for any discharge of water and sediment from plantation forestry into a surface water body, and 4. provide for plantation forestry on highest erosion risk land next harvest.
+This land is to be restored and revegetated with appropriate permanent woody species. c Require ements of the Erosion and Sediment Management Plan C1 Conten ts of the Erosion and Sediment Management Plan The Ero he Erosion and Sediment Management Plan shall contain as a minimum: (a) The following details that describe the land in plantation forest: (i) Full name, postal and physical address and contact details (including email addresses and telephone numbers) of the person responsible for plantation forestry on the land, including the name of and contact details for the harvest or earthworks managers or contractors, and (ii) The forest name or property location identifier, the cadastral and map references and GIS polygon reference, and on the land, and

-- (a) The following details that describe the land in plantation forest: - (i) Full name, postal and physical address and contact details (including email addresses and telephone numbers) of the person responsible for plantation forestry on the land, including the name of and contact details for the harvest or earthworks managers or contractors, and - (ii) The forest name or property location identifier, the cadastral and map references and GIS polygon reference, and - (iii) The legal description and ownership of each parcel of land if different from the person responsible for plantation forestry on the land, and
+(iii) The legal description and ownership of each parcel of land if different from the person responsible for plantation forestry